Charbeneau/dockerpot/README.md

 ## Other Things

 Use `make docker-clean-unused` to nuke containers on your machine that aren't running.
+Watch out.

 Use `make docker-clean-all` to kill **all** containers, running or not.
+Careful.

 Use `make shell` to peek inside the container.